sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### Modern technology and modern information practices

-Many frequently used established vendors are familiar working in the dated waterfall approach to software delivery.
+Many frequently used established vendors are familiar working in the dated waterfall approach to software delivery[^17].
 In order to modernize our service delivery, new vendors will need to be engaged who are able to deliver modern digital services.
-As discussed, the overwhelming majority of developers are now working using agile methodologies.
+As discussed, the overwhelming majority of developers are now working using agile methodologies[^18].
 (To-do: reference how large established and widely used projects, companies, and tools, are leverage OSS)

 #### Good digital governance